-Kazakhstan is one of the world’s top oil producers and has the biggest economy in Central Asia, bolstered recently by foreign companies and international banks also have branches in Kazakhstan.
-And the country’s entry into the world economic stage has opened up lucrative employment opportunities for expats teaching English.
+Kazakhstan is one of the world’s top oil producers and has the biggest economy in Central Asia, bolstered recently by foreign companies and international banks setting up shop in Kazakhstan.
+The country’s entry into the world economic stage has consequently opened up lucrative employment opportunities for expats teaching English.

 Relocating to Kazakhstan isn’t for everyone.
-The vast, empty steppe and lack of historical sites and attractions puts some visitors off, while others are drawn to the exceptionally beautiful landscape.
+The vast, empty steppe and lack of historical sites and attractions put some visitors off, while others are drawn to the starkness of the exceptionally beautiful landscape.
 As the largest landlocked country in the world, its sheer size could come as a shock to expats from smaller areas such as Western Europe.
 As a result, although buses and trains connect cities, travelling times can be long.